projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

       :align: center

-   - You can edit these items directly in the text boxes, or you can choose single or even multiple items from the drop down list.
+   - You can edit these items directly in the text boxes, or you can choose single or even multiple items from the drop-down list.

-   - Read-only items are marked as grey.
+   - Read-only items are marked as gray.

    - Hover the mouse pointer over the item to display the description.